ChrstphrHll/npc_gen/students/Kayla Kaminsky.md

 ### Description
 - Gnome Artificer from Shadesburry Initiative
 - 1st year Diplomacy student in Elkenval
-- short straight auburn hair that's braided, Pale Green eyes, and Tan skin
+- shoulder length wavy auburn hair that's plain, Pale Green eyes, and Tan skin
 - Is Uninhibited and Difficult, and has Patience as their ideal

 ### Organizations